tehmoon/go-libraft/README.md

 ## Disclamer

-This project is under heavy developpement, it is part of my way to understand consensus algorithms.
+This project is under heavy developpement, it is part of my way to understand consensus algorithms AND not suitable for any production use.

+Issues are welcomed but I'll (at the moment) not accept any PR.
+Once all the basic feature will work I'll be happy to welcome everyone to participate.